 At the very least, you should become acquainted with the following items on your Android smartphone:

 - Home screen: The home screen is like your standard computer desktop.
-With an Android device like a smartphone, you can have multiple desktops or home screens.
+With an Android device like a free smartphone, you can have multiple desktops or home screens.
 At first, you’ll just see one home screen when you unlock your new device.
 All the essential icons are located there.

 - Navigation bar: At the bottom of the home screen is the navigation bar.
 It varies from phone to phone but typically includes three elements: the “back” button, “home” button, and “recently apps used” button.
 Simply tap any of the icons (buttons) on the nav bar to take you to your last screen, the home screen, or to the app you were using most recently.

 - Status bar: At the top of the home screen, you’ll see standard information on the status bar, including the time, signal strength, notifications, and remaining battery power.